About CyberSecTool

 What this site is

-CyberSecTool is an independent aggregator.
+CyberSecTool is an aggregator.
 We pull together features, pricing, and community feedback from official documentation, public pricing pages, Reddit, Hacker News, Stack Overflow, and security forums.
 We organize it into structured listings and side-by-side comparisons so you can evaluate tools faster.
+We fund this through featured listings, which are always labelled and never change the organic listings or the comparisons.

 Not original research